cloudflare/trie-hard/README.md

 Notice that `do` shows up as green because it is a complete word found in the original collection.

-Finally we add the last layer and complete this small trie.
+Finally, we add the last layer and complete this small trie.

 | Conceptual                                                                                                                                          | Trie-Hard                                                                                                                                                                                             |